landonb/dubs-vim/README.rst

 .. note:: These instructions are for Linux Mint MATE.

-          Dubsacks is known to work on other \*nixes.
+          Dubs Vim is known to work on other \*nixes.

           In you're running Gnome but not MATE, change ``vim-gtk`` to ``vim-gnome``.